zensoup/fhirbug/docs/quickstart.rst

 Great!
 Now we can simulate some requests.
 The mapper class we defined earlier is enough for us to get some nice FHIR functionality like searches.

-Let's start by saking for all Patient entries:
+Let's start by asking for all Patient entries:

     >>> from fhirball.server.requestparser import parse_url
     >>> query = parse_url('Patient')